 Final level track “Revolution” takes a similar approach.
 It doesn’t undermine action game scoring conventions as much as the NES score did, but still registers as a creative and effective piece of game music.
 If the NES cue was full of anxiously jittering anticipation, the Genesis port sets the scene for the final showdown in more conventionally spectacular fashion.
 “Revolution”’s opening descending arpeggios are hiding a vaguely hopeful melody that is more strongly emphasised on the Genesis.
 At the same time, the Genesis-exclusive hammering snare drums doubling the arpeggiated notes only increase the drama and tension.
 “Rat Race” even improves on the NES original, with the Genesis’ more powerful tones deployed most effectively.
 With every instrument right in the listener’s face, the fast rhythms feel more panicked and breathless than on the NES.

 Again, the effect is not as strong as what the NES original achieved, but it’s still sufficient to keep listeners intrigued.
-Rather than simply relying on the Genesis’ more forceful synths, Wise uses the platform’s wider range of timbres to maintain the pieces’ unstable mood and uneven forward drive.
+Rather than simply relying on the Genesis’ more forceful synths, Hashimoto uses the platform’s wider range of timbres to maintain the pieces’ unstable mood and uneven forward drive.
 First level track “Ragnarok’s Canyon” establishes this trait right away and “Wookie Hole” continues to fragment its momentum by switching back and forth between instrumental colours.
 As a result, the larger instrumentation isn’t in the way of the music’s originally intended mood, but instead creatively twists it.

 Tracks like “Surf City”, “Karnath’s Lair” and “Intruder Excluder & Terra Tubes” might stick closer to racing action scoring than the NES originals, but they maintain the NES tracks’ erratic, yet effective stop/start dynamics.
 “Surf City” makes the most pronounced use of contrasting timbres to break up its own flow.
 From 0:35 onwards, its lead melody suddenly shifts back and forth between a bell-like instrument and bass synths – never sacrificing its thrust yet keeping the track’s progression a surprise.
 And thanks to the Genesis’ more robust synths, sudden changes of pace and rhythm register with more force than previously.
 So while the NES original remains the more creative score, the Battletoads soundtrack for the Genesis is still an excellent, sometimes intriguingly eccentric piece of action game scoring.